DEPCOM Power helps fast track BESS projects into CAISO market

 CCAs are contending with extended timelines for the interconnection studies required for projects over 5 MW.
 Cluster 14 interconnections are delayed by a full year, with the earliest COD pushed out two years to December 2026.

 2. Resource adequacy at risk

 CA’s Public Utilities Commission (CPUC) mandates that load-serving entities (LSEs) provide new resources to ensure reliable grid operation.
 This resource adequacy (RA) mandate requires 11.5 GWs of new procurement to address the state’s mid-term reliability by 2026.

 Above-mentioned interconnection challenges conflict with CPUC mandates that half of the new resources come from long-duration storage and half from zero-emitting resources in 2026.

 Further complicating matters, the RA mandate imposes deliverability options on LSEs, making it harder for them to meet their targets in the first place.
 There is not nearly enough RA available to allocate deliverability to the 100 GWs of active projects in cluster 14, let alone any new projects.

 3. Stringent environmental permits create challenges

 CCAs also must comply with the state’s time-consuming and high cost land-use permitting process.
 In some parts of the state, land use permits for systems over 5 MWs can cost half a million and take up to 36 months.
 Smaller systems under 5 MWs can be exempted from thorough environmental assessments and can be fast tracked.

-DEPCOM’s BESS program streamlines process for California CCAs
+DEPCOM Power’s BESS program streamlines the process for California CCAs